How to Get a Japanese Phone Number | Online Contracts and More!

 2. How to apply for a phone number in-store

-Applying for a phone number in a store might seem simple because of the sheer amount of phone stores that you may see when walking around Japan, but that may not be the case.
+Applying for a phone number in a store might seem simple because of the sheer number of phone stores you may see when walking around Japan, but that may not be the case.

 The three largest carriers are SoftBank, docomo, and au.
 Their stores can be seen everywhere, and you can apply for a contract at the store by walking in and signing up.
-But there is quite a lot of things to bring, and a couple of things to expect before you go in.
+But there are quite a lot of things to bring and a couple of things to expect before you go in.

 What to take with you to the store